move the room with energizers

 By defining themes and insights, you’ve identified problem areas that pose challenges to the people you’re designing for.
 Now, try reframing your insight statements as How Might We questions to turn those challenges into opportunities for design.
 We use the How Might We format because it suggests that a solution is possible and because they offer you the chance to answer them in a variety of ways.
 A properly framed How Might We doesn’t suggest a particular solution, but gives you the perfect frame for innovative thinking.

-Start by looking at the insight statements that you’ve created.
+Start by looking at the insight /problem statements that you’ve created.
 Try rephrasing them as questions by adding “How might we” at the beginning.

 The goal is to find opportunities for design, so if your insights suggest several How Might We questions that’s great.